Gonzaga University HS Tournament Conway Classic

 Competing and learned all debate styles in high school.

 Competed at NSDA Nationals in Congressional Speaking.

 Was a high school assistant coach for 2.5 years.

 Founding member of my university's IPDA Team

-Currently pursuing Bachelor degrees in: Psychology, Communication, and Early Childhood Development.
+Currently pursuing Bachelor degrees in: Communication, Early Childhood Development, and Psychology.